theoway/sentinel-tree-segmentation/README.md

 ```

 ### 4) Prediction
-- Loads the trained model and predicts on square bounding boxes extracted from a geojson file and saves the predictions in `preds/labels` in `tif` format
+- Loads the trained model and predicts on square bounding boxes extracted from a geojson file and saves the predictions in the `preds/labels` in `npy` format

 ```bash
 # prediction